katisokm10/KATMOK348_WFC2401_GroupA_KatisoMokoena_SDF06/README.md

 - **Gallery Item Interaction:

 Implementing the interactive behavior of gallery items, especially on hover and focus, required a balance between aesthetics and usability.
-Fine-tuning the transitions and ensuring accessibility was a priority
+Fine-tuning the transitions and ensuring accessibility was a prior

-#### Areas for Improvement

-- **Advanced CSS Properties**: